Buddy Parker: Detroit Lions

 After first reconsidering his abrupt departure, Parker then signed as backfield coach of the Lions on January 21, 1950.
 However, after head coach Bo McMillin found himself in continuous battles with players during the ensuing campaign, he resigned on December 19, with Parker being promoted to the top job the following day.

-Parker and quarterback Bobby Layne would popularize what became known as the two-minute offense, which allowed a team's offense to quickly move down the field late in a game.
+Parker and quarterback Bobby Layne would popularize what became known as the two-minute offense, which allowed an offense to quicken the pace late in a game.
 In Parker's first year, he led the team to a 7–4–1 record, good for a second place tie in the Western Conference.
-While the record was slightly better than average, he began bringing in the talent that would turn the team into a dominant force over the next few years.
+It marked the start of a talent haul that would turn the team into a dominant force for much of the decade.

-Parker's superstitions also became legendary, with none of his players ever wearing the number 13, and the team always staying at the Chicago Hilton hotel when playing either the Bears or Cardinals.
-That choice of lodging changed after the team was placed one year on the 13th floor and lost.
+Parker's superstitions were legendary.
+None of his players wore the number 13 and always stayed at the Chicago Hilton hotel before games against either the Bears or Cardinals.
+That choice of lodging changed after the team was placed one year on the 13th floor and lost the game.